-Jacobstein, a Democrat, was the representative for New York's 38th congressional district from 1927 to 1929.
+Jacobstein was the representative for New York’s 38th congressional district as a Democrat.
+He served from 1927 to 1929.

 From Dec 1923 to Mar 1929, Jacobstein missed 53 of 365 roll call votes, which is 14.5%.
 This is on par with the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1923-Feb 1924||30||10||33.3%||82nd|

 |Dec 1925-Feb 1926||22||1||4.5%||20th|

 |Dec 1927-May 1928||54||20||37.0%||83rd|